-CASA and the ATSB offer programs of safety relevant training courses which are available to staff from other agencies.
-These include human factors, new technologies, SMSs and risk management training.
+CASA and the ATSB offer programs of safety relevant training courses which are available to staff from other agencies with an involvement in transport safety, including state and territory police forces.
+These include aircraft accident investigation, human factors, new technologies, SMS and risk management training.